Sony has finally released its much-talked about PS4 Pro and it sets a new standard for console gaming.

 Xbox One S vs PS4 Pro: Conclusion

 Some of those already in the know would say that this was an unfair comparison from the off.
 The PS4 Pro is designed to be a considerable step-up from the PS4, while the Xbox One S is more of a stop-gap console until Microsoft's Project Scorpio comes later next year.
+Both are mid-generation upgrades, but the Pro features the bigger enhancements.

 As it stands, the Xbox One S is an excellent console and has the added bonus of being the cheapest 4K Blu-ray player on the market.
 However, the PS4 Pro is by far and away the best games machine, with stunning 4K graphics for those with compatible TVs.